React Tutorial

 but with a save document function added, in this case called saveTodo

 .
 A very common pattern in React is to use a state variable and a setter function to manage the state of a form.
-This hook is a convenience for that pattern, but it also handles saving the document to the database.
+This hook is a convenience for that pattern, but it also handles saving the document to the ledger.
 Follow the interactions in the code below to see how useDocument

 is compatible with the patterns you're already using with useState